William Shakespeare had three children with his wife, Anne (Hathaway).

 Thomas and Judith Quiney had three children named Shakespeare, Richard, and Thomas.
 Shakespeare Quiney died in infancy and was buried in 1617; Richard and Thomas died within weeks of each other (aged twenty-one and nineteen) and were buried in 1639.
 With the death of her husband sometime around 1652, Judith was alone.
 She lived on to the incredible age of 77, and was buried on 9 February 1662.

 Little is known about Hamnet Shakespeare.
 He was probably raised principally by his mother Anne in the Henley Street house belonging to his grandfather.

-By the time Hamnet was four, his father was already a London playwright, and as William Shakespeare’s popularity grew over the years, he was likley not regularly at home in Stratford with his family.
+By the time Hamnet was four, his father was already a London playwright, and as William Shakespeare’s popularity grew over the years, he was likely not regularly at home in Stratford with his family.
 Hamnet died when he was eleven years old due to unknown causes, though possibly from the Bubonic Plague.
-At that time in England around one third of all children died by the age of ten,
+At that time in England, around one-third of all children died by the age of ten,

 Read about Shakespeare’s family >>